1970’s Boxed N-Gauge Hornby Minitrix N203: Britannia Steam Locomotive with Tender.

 The model is a replica of the British Rail Standard Class 7 70000 Britannia.
 This locomotive is apparently famous for pulling the funeral train of King George VI from Norfolk to London following his death in February 1952 at the Royal residence of ‘Sandringham House’, Norfolk.
 Britannia was withdrawn in May 1966, after 15 years of service.

 The N Gauge Hornby Minitrix N203 model locomotive and tender are boxed in a typical Minitrix box.
 The box is in ‘used’ condition, with scuffs/ tears in the cardboard and styrene: see photos.
 The original paper instruction leaflet (TRIX MANGOLD GmbH) is folded into the side of the box lid.

 The steam locomotive and tender are in excellent condition and have never been run.
 All buffers and couplings are intact.
-It is supposed to have working lights but I can’t vouch for that as I have never tried it out.
+It can be seen working in the following two Youtube videos: please excuse the use of the expletive in the second video.

 Summary: N Gauge Hornby Minitrix N203